-ON THIN ICE is a series of photos from Greenland and one of the chapters in a long-term project concerned with the human face of climate change as it threatens various low-lying regions.
-It shows the life of hunters and fishermen in the remote villages in Northern Greenland.
-In this exploration, I spent most of my time in the village with only 250 inhabitants but over 500 dogs.
+On thin ice shows the life of hunters and fishermen in the remote villages of Northern Greenland.
+In this exploration, I spent most of my time in a village with only 250 inhabitants but over 500 dogs.